ldennis/comdb2docs/docs/pages/programming/table_schema.md

 "greater than all".
 Comdb2 also generates implicit constraint to enforce that `start` is strictly less than `end` for every row in the table.

+`no_overlap` constraints can also be used together with indexes on expressions.
+Simply set `start` and `end` to be the one of the key fields defined in the key section of the schema.

+Here is an example:

 Once a `no_overlap` constraint is defined on a key, Comdb2 enforces that there cannot be more than one rows with identical values in all key fields (other than `start` and `end`) in any interval range `[start, end)`.